 Plant communities are a result of their environment, competition among individuals, and interactions between the plants and co-occurring organisms, such as those in the soil surrounding roots.
 Human-induced changes in climate and nutrient availability are altering these influencing agents, leading to a loss in community diversity and simplified function.
-My research investigates the mechanisms that contribute this structural and functional change.
-My current projects include determining the potential synergistic effects of biochar (a carbon-rich material that is similar to charcoal) on complex perennial systems that may be adjacent to, or restored from, agricultural fields.
-In the context of the Nutrient Network I am also investigating how the degree of plant dependence on soil organisms contributes to non-linear responses to nitrogen enrichment.
-Finally, by monitoring populations of western prairie fringed orchid and analyzing long-term data sets, I am working with researchers at the Minnesota DNR to determine the influence of climate on the number of flowering plants.
-These projects occur along a latitudinal gradient from Minnesota to Texas and throughout Iowa and in divers array of systems including experimental corn fields, tall and mid-grass prairie, maple-basswood forest, sub-tropical thorn scrub, post oak savanna, and the Edward’s Plateau.
-The results of this research will inform management, such as restoration, to promote long-term community and ecosystem sustainability.
+My research investigates the mechanisms that contribute to these structural and functional changes.
+Projects occur along a latitudinal gradient from Minnesota to Texas and throughout Iowa and in many ecosystems, including experimental cornfields, tall and mid-grass prairie, maple-basswood forest, sub-tropical thorn scrub, post oak savanna, and the Edward’s Plateau.
+My research results inform management and promotes long-term community and ecosystem sustainability.

 M.S., Conservation Biology, University of Minnesota

 Ph.D., Rangeland Ecology and Management, Texas A&M University